yiisoft/hydrator-validator/README.md

 ## General usage

-Validating hydrator is a [hydrator](https://github.com/yiisoft/hydrator) decorator that allows to validate raw data before passing it to the decorated hydrator and to validate object after creating or populating it.
+Validating hydrator is a decorator for [hydrator](https://github.com/yiisoft/hydrator) that allows to validate:

+- raw data of properties marked with `Validate` PHP attribute;
+- an object after creating or populating it.

 To use it, the object being validated must implement `ValidatedInputInterface`.
 You can use `ValidatedInputTrait` to easily create such object.
 The validation rules for raw values of the object are defined with `Validate` PHP attribute.